abraia/abraia-nodejs/README.md

 ![PNG8 jaguar](https://github.com/abraia/abraia-nodejs/raw/master/images/jaguar8.png)
 ![JPEG jaguar](https://github.com/abraia/abraia-nodejs/raw/master/images/jaguar.jpg)

-This automatically optimize the PNG image from 45KB to 15.8KB or convert it to JPEG (14.1KB) with a white background replacing the transparent one.
+This automatically optimizes the PNG image from 45KB to 15.8KB or convert it to JPEG (14.1KB) with a white background replacing the transparent one.

-## Resizing images
+## Resizing and cropping images

-By default, you can automatically resize and crop your images just specifying the demanded image size.
+Moreover, Abraia services implement high quality resize and [smart cropping]( https://abraia.me/docs/smart-cropping) options.
+You can automatically resize and crop your images just specifying the demanded image size.

 ```js
 abraia.fromFile('images/tiger.jpg')